Enrol as a cross-institute or cross-study mode student

 Step 2.
 Enrol via Enrolment Online

-When your application has been approved, you’ll receive enrolment instructions to your student email address from Global Enrolment Services, Enrolment and Student Records.
+When your application has been approved, you’ll receive instructions to your RMIT email address from Global Student Records on how to enrol online.

 Step 3.
 Be aware of fees and loans

-If you are an RMIT student (changing to online or face-to-face mode, excluding OUA), you’ll be charged tuition fees set by RMIT and required to pay the fees directly to RMIT.
+If you are an RMIT student, you’ll be charged tuition fees set by RMIT and will be required to pay the fees directly to RMIT.
 The due date of the fees will be stated on your invoice.
-You may be eligible to defer your fees under FEE-HELP.
-See FEE-HELP for eligibility requirements.
+You may be eligible to defer your fees under a HELP loan.
+See HELP Loans and VET Student Loans for eligibility requirements.

 During your cross-study mode studies